 Day 2

-It’s the second, and final day, of this two day Paris itinerary and we’re starting it at the birthplace of Paris: the island in the middle of the Seine River.
+It’s the second, and final day, of this two day Paris itinerary and we’re starting it at the birthplace of the city: the island in the middle of the Seine River.
 This island, and its immediate surroundings, house three phenomenal stops: Notre Dame, Sainte Chapelle, and the Archeological Crypt.

 I believe that it is best to visit Sainte Chapelle early when you can admire the stained glass without throngs of tourists.
 This chapel was built to house Jesus’s crown of thrones and the stained glass windows tell the stories of the Bible.
 A visit here can be quick, but the chapel is beautiful.